We promise that we will never pass your details on to anyone else or send you unwanted spam.

 There may occasionally be things that, through no fault of our own, we can’t provide that we said we would.
 (We might also add things we haven’t mentioned too) We will therefore not guarantee that everything on the website will always be here.
-Most practically that means the chickens have been eaten by foxes – as unfortunately happened at the beginning of 2014(eek!) – or, in times of extreme drought, outside fires will be temporarily suspended.
+Most practically that means the chickens have been eaten by foxes – as unfortunately happened at the beginning of 2014(eek!) and again at the end of the 2017 season) – or, in times of extreme drought, outside fires will be temporarily suspended.
 In the most extreme cases it may mean – clearly for some bizarre reason – we may have a reason to cancel your booking or a part of it.
 In 2012 one of our dome covers was badly damaged by a freak storm so we had to cancel someone’s weekend.
 In such cases not only will we have tried everything imaginable to find a solution, but we will be deeply sorry too.
-However, our liability will be limited to a pro rata refund for anything we were unable to provide and will not allow for any consequential loses on your side…
+However, our liability will be limited to a pro rata refund for time you were unable to be here and will not allow for any consequential loses on your side…

 22. Where’s everybody gone?